adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/03-orm/01-introduction.md

 ## FAQ's

 [collapse title="Does models creates the database tables automatically?"]
   No. We do not sync your models with the database.
-Creating/altering tables must be done using migrations.
-Make sure to read this [RFC]() for reasoning behind the decision.
+Creating/altering tables must be done using [migrations](/guides/database/migrations).
+Here are some of the reasons for not using models to create database schema.

+  1. Generating database tables from models means will make them bloated with all the database level configuration that you don't even need after generating table.
+  2. Not every database change is as simple as renaming a column.
+There are scenarios, in which you want to migrate data from one table to another during re-structuring and this cannot/should not be expressed within models.
 [/collapse]

 [collapse title="I am coming from TypeORM, how should I define column types?"]
   You do not.
-We follow the approach of lean models and do [/collapse]
+We follow the approach of **lean models** and do not define database level types and constraints inside models.
+[/collapse]